What they are and what the appeal types are

 Business premises are assessed by the Valuation Office Agency (VOA) for non-domestic rating purposes.
 This results in each being given a ‘rateable value’.
 The rateable value of a property is based on the rent that the property might reasonably have achieved on the open market at a certain date.

-Usually, every five years a new rating list is published showing the properties that have been assessed.
-For the 2010 rating list the valuation date for rental evidence is 1 April 2008.
+For the 2010 rating list the valuation date for rental evidence was 1 April 2008.
 The new rating list is in place from 1 April 2017.
 (The revaluation was delayed from 2015 by the Government).
 The valuation date for the 2017 rating list is 1 April 2015.
+The next rating list will be published on 1 April 2021 and every three years after that.

 Billing authorities (local councils) collect the rates.
 The rates bill is made up from the rateable value and a ‘multiplier’, which is set by the Government.
 Then there might be discounts or ‘reliefs’ that are applied.

 The Valuation Tribunal handles the following types of appeals against:

 - the entry in the 2010 rating list and 2017 rating list – the rateable value or some other part of the entry;

 - an invalidity notice issued by the VOA, where they believe the proposal was not made according to the regulations;